Keyboard shortcuts

 ) -> Result<()> {

-// Set up the GPU compute pipelines
+// Set up the simulation

-let mut concentrations =
+let mut runner = SimulationRunner::new(options, context, process_v)?;

 // Produce the requested amount of concentration tables

-for _ in 0..options.runner.num_output_steps {
+for _ in 0..options.num_output_images {

 // Submit the work to the GPU and wait for it to execute